etahn-git/discords/README.md

 <hr>

 ### Why did i make this?
 I made this for my website so no matter how many times i change my discord username the website will always show my correct username, and has a button to join my discord server.
-You can see an example of this running for my discord at: etahn.dev/discord